jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 ![](/images/color_consensus/colors.png)

 [color_consensus](http://colorconsensus.xyz) is a decentralized database of sounds matched with color values.
-I will be using this to create music based on the samples and color values chosen by the uploaders.
+It is made up of 2 parts:

+- a content addressed data structure, which makes sound files available to users regardless of who hosts them

+- a blockchain, which lists files and their matching color values

+Music distribution is struggling with the fact that digital files are easy to share, color_consensus uses this fact as its main feature.
+Music as a form of expression should not have to depend on centralized platforms, which can shut down, lose data or get hacked.

-While I’ll be inviting a couple artists to participate for my focus group, the tool will be available to any user with an internet connection and 2 browser extensions.
-This means that anyone can collaborate by adding their own sounds to the database, even if I didn’t invite them.
+I’ll be inviting a couple artists to collaborate for a music project, but the page will be available to any user with an internet connection and 2 browser extensions.
+This means that anyone can participate by adding their own sounds to the database, even if I didn’t invite them.

 As such, each user is personally responsible for the content they upload.
 __Please only share your own content, and keep in mind that by doing so it might end up in the music.__

 # IPFS
 As opposed to server based location addressing of files (HTTP), IPFS accesses content via unique (and long) hashes.
-In practise, this means that as long as at least one node has the files, anyone can access them.
+In practise, this means that as long as at least one node in the network has the files, anyone can access them.
 All samples, and even the whole client side web interface of this project are hosted on IPFS.

 To upload files, a fast way to get started is to use IPFS Companion for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ipfs-companion/) or [Chrome](https://chrome.google.com/webstore/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch).